traits-ts/core/README.md

 License
 -------

-Copyright (c) 2025 Dr. Ralf S. Engelschall (http://engelschall.com/)
+Copyright &copy; 2025 Dr. Ralf S. Engelschall (http://engelschall.com/)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the